waprin/waprin.github.io/_posts/2022-10-17-stop-worrying-love-frontend.md

 It’s possible to work hard on something you’re not particularly motivated to do, but it’s so much easier to just work hard on something that you actually want to do.
 Throughout my career, I had a huge hint that what I really wanted to do was frontend dev.
 The hint was, *all my side projects were frontend projects*.

-Even though I insisted on getting a C++ job out of school, I synced up with someone who was still an undergrad to make a website that filled in some of Facebook’s college-focused features they had removed between 2004 and 2009 as they broadened to a wider audience (e.g. sharing resources and review for a specific class).
-In 2014 I took a break from my job and learned Django so I could make an analytics app for my fantasy football team.
-In 2020, my friends and I got excited to work on app that listed all the music livestreams for DJs so we could host Zoom dance parties for them.

 During the day job at my career, I’ve only dabbled in frontend when the opportunities have come up.
 At a few points I’ve tried to nudge myself closer, but I’ve equally nudged myself away when I decided once again that "real" engineers should focus on distributed systems or "real" engineer should focus on machine learning.

 These days, I’m happy to be focusing on frontend, both web and mobile.
 The developer experience for Typescript with NextJS, Firebase, and TailwindCSS is just so ***fun***.
 And Swift is currently my favorite language and SwiftUI with XCode is equally a blast.
 Infinitely more fun than any developer experience I’ve had on the backend.
 Good developer experience makes me happy and productive.
 And you're not going to do world class work unless you're happy